Leaders meet in Algeria for final day of Arab League summit

 The Arab summit comes at the time of heightened tensions in the West Bank, where the Israeli military has conducted nightly arrest raids in searches for Palestinian militants.
 Dozens of Palestinians have been killed in recent months, including armed gunmen, stone-throwing teenagers and people uninvolved in violence.

 The 22-member Arab League last held its summit in 2019, before the outbreak of the coronavirus pandemic.
-A final declaration from the gathering in Algeria’s capital, Algiers, is expected later on Wednesday.
+A final declaration from the gathering in Algiers, is expected later on Wednesday.

 Surk reported from Nice, France.
 Associated Press writer Jack Jeffrey in Cairo contributed to this report.